-On Windows 10, eventually, you’ll start experiencing hard drive errors and other problems whether your device is equipped with a traditional rotating platter hard drive or Solid-State Drive (SSD).
-And the issues will always vary, for instance, Windows 10 may stop recognizing the drive.
+On Windows 10, every hard drive will eventually start experiencing errors and other problems, whether it’s a traditional mechanical hard drive (HDD) or Solid-State Drive (SSD).
+And the issues will always vary.
+For instance, Windows 10 may stop recognizing the drive.
 You may notice strange behaviors like a particular app locking up.
-You may encounter problems upgrading to a new version of Windows, and other issues.
+You may encounter problems upgrading to a new version of the operating system and other issues.

-Check Disk (chkdsk) is a tool that has been around for years, and its basic purpose is to scan the integrity of the file system on a volume and fix any logical errors.
-In addition, the tool is capable to scan and repair bad sectors if data didn’t write properly to the drive, or because of physical problem with the drive.
+Check Disk (chkdsk) is a tool that has been around for years that can scan the integrity of the file system on a partition and repair any logical errors.
+The utility can also fix bad sectors if data does not write correctly or if a physical problem with the drive exists.

-- How to repair hard drive errors using Control Panel
+- Fix hard drive errors on Windows 10 from Control Panel

-- How to repair hard drive errors using Command Prompt
+- Fix hard drive errors on Windows 10 from Command Prompt

-How to repair hard drive errors using Control Panel
+Fix hard drive errors on Windows 10 from Control Panel

-If you’re experiencing hard drive problems, you can use the Check Disk tool on Windows 10 to fix most errors with these steps:
+If the hard drive is experiencing problems, you can use the Check Disk tool on Windows 10 to fix the most common errors.

 Click on This PC from the left pane.

-Under “Devices and drives,” right-click the hard drive you want to check and repair and select Properties.
+Under the “Devices and drives” section, right-click the hard drive to repair and choose the Properties option.

 Click on the Tools tab.